Nomadw/SpherePrototype/README.md

 -Program is most intensive on GPU (Graphics card) through initial profiling - Using Cinder prototypes means individual draw calls.
 Faster the graphics card the better!

--All source code, for more detail please refer to!
+-All source code is commented, for more detail please refer to!

 -- 6 -- Special thanks ----------------------------------------------------------------------------------------------